We had an almighty storm roll in.

 trees were brought down,

-and we ended up with no power for 3 days
+all resulting in no power for 3 days

 Wind and rain pounded the house blasting water up under the eaves, where it regrouped into rivulets reappearing as huge splodgy droplets on the inside of the sliding veranda doors.